-Spotted turtles have a moderately domed carapace (shell covering the back) that is oval and smooth over the top and all the way around.
+Spotted Turtles have a moderately domed carapace (shell covering the back) that is oval and smooth over the top and all the way around.
 The carapace is black with yellow spots.
 The plastron (shell covering the belly) is yellow or orange with black on the outer edges of the scutes.
 They are relatively small, measuring only 4-5 inches in carapace length.
 Their skin is also dark with yellow spots.
 You can learn more about this species and see some video footage by checking out this clip from our Rattlers, Peepers & Snappers DVD.

 Spotted Turtles are found both on land and in water as they travel within a mosaic of wetlands and uplands.
 The distribution of this species is scattered and, while extremely rare, populations of this species might be found anywhere in the state.
 The range map is reduced to county-level to protect the species from poaching.